German destroyer Z2 Georg Thiele: Norwegian Campaign

 The surviving crew of the ship took part in the land fighting at Narvik in the following weeks.
-Wolff served as a battalion commander in the Marine-Regiment Berger during the land battle.
+Wolff served as a battalion commander in the Marine-Regiment Berger, named after its commander Fritz Berger, during the land battle.
 He was awarded the Iron Cross First Class on 12 May 1940 and the Knight's Cross of the Iron Cross the following August for his command of Thiele at Narvik.
 The ship later broke in two and capsized.

 Today, the wreck is one of the most popular diving sites in Narvik.
 It also appeared in documentary series Abandoned Engineering, season 2 episode 7 Germany's Lost Warship.